Dame Launches to Blend Chic Fashion With a Sustainable Lifestyle

 In addition to manufacturing limited-run pieces from upcycled dead stock, the company sells vintage styles that complement the collection.
 The company’s pieces will be released nearly every month, and vintage stock will be consistently refreshed as new pieces are sourced.

-“The fashion market is so saturated,” said Butler, the owner of Prinp Clothing line.
+“The fashion market is so saturated,” said Butler, the owner of Primp Clothing line.
 She grew up in the Midwest, where she relied on shopping for vintage pieces to re-create on-trend looks.
 “In order to set yourself apart, you have to have a different component,” she said.
 “I love the hunt, going through racks to find special pieces, and it’s something that I enjoy doing for Dame.”

 Each limited-run collection will include 11 to 15 basics created in beautiful fabrics from quality dead stock.
 For its first Back-to-Basics collection of T-shirts, tank tops, blouses and pants, Dame is launching with easy-to-style pieces that complement one another.